 II.
 Policing Impartially

-A. As required by statutes, Chapter I, Article 11 of the Vermont Constitution and Amendment IV of the United States Constitution, all enforcement actions by law enforcement officers, such as investigation, detentions, traffic stops, arrests, searches and seizures, etc. must be based on reasonable suspicion, probable cause or other or relevant exigent circumstances, supported by articulable facts, circumstances, and conclusions that support the given action.
+a.
+As required by law, all enforcement actions by law enforcement officers, such as investigation, detentions, traffic stops, arrests, searches and seizures, etc. must be based on reasonable suspicion, probable cause or other or relevant exigent circumstances, supported by articulable facts, circumstances, and conclusions that support the given action.

-C. Grand Isle County Sheriff’s Department members may take into account reported race, ethnicity or other personal characteristics of persons based on credible, reliable, locally relevant information that links a person of specific description to particular criminal incidents and is combined with other identifying information.
+b.
+Grand Isle County Sheriff’s Department may take into account reported race, ethnicity or other personal characteristics of persons based on credible, reliable, locally relevant, temporally specific information that links a person of specific description to particular criminal incidents and is combined with other identifying information.

-E. Under federal and state law, law enforcement agencies are required to provide qualified interpretation services, either in person or telephonically, to any person in need of it.
-Grand Isle County Sheriff’s Department members shall not contact federal authorities for interpretation services, unless a clear emergency requires it and licensed interpretation services are not available through any other means.
-Unless one of the exceptions included in Section VIII applies, the Grand Isle County Sheriff’s Department member shall not ask about the immigration status of the person for whom interpretation is required.
+c.
+Under federal and state law, law enforcement agencies are required to provide qualified interpretation services, either in person or telephonically, to any person in need of it.
+Grand Isle County Sheriff’s Department members shall not contact federal immigration authorities for interpretation services, unless a clear emergency requires it and qualified interpretation services are not available through any other means.
+Unless one of the exceptions included in Section VIII applies, the Grand Isle County Sheriff’s Department member shall not ask about the immigration status of the person for whom interpretation is sought.

 III.
 Community Relations

-To cultivate and foster transparency and trust, each Grand Isle County Sheriff’s Department member shall do the following when conducting pedestrian and vehicle stops or otherwise interacting with members of the public unless circumstances indicate it would be unsafe to do so:
+To cultivate and foster transparency and trust with all communities each Grand Isle County Sheriff’s Department member shall do the following when conducting pedestrian and vehicle stops or otherwise interacting with members of the public unless circumstances indicate it would be unsafe to do so:

-B. Introduce him/herself to person (providing name and agency affiliation), and state the reason for the stop as soon as practical unless providing this information will compromise officer or public safety;
+b.
+Introduce him/herself to person (providing name and agency affiliation), and state the reason for the stop as soon as practicable unless providing this information will compromise officer or public safety, or a criminal investigation;

 IV.
 Responding to Bias-Based Reports or Reports Regarding Bias from the Community